BobWritesCode/ci-Project3/README.md

 > *"As a person who like likes to play games, I would like something that provides some challenges but not overly difficult to learn."*
 >
-> *"As a competitive player, I would like to know how I compare with other users and go for top of a leader board."*
+> *"As a competitive player, I would like to know how I compare with other users and go for top of a leaderboard."*
 >
 > *"As someone unfamiliar with tycoon game concept, I would like something that is to pick up and provides adequate direction."*